 1 Does not support the use of Elvis Agent (see below).

 For the Enterprise load balancer:

-- Both ELB and ALB are supported for the load balancer for Enterprise 10.4 and for Enterprise 10.5.
+- Both CLB and ALB are supported for the load balancer for Enterprise 10.4 and for Enterprise 10.5 or higher.

 - Enterprise 10.4: Although Enterprise Server accepts simultaneous Content Station requests over multiple Application Servers, this seems to confuse ALB in its session registrations using cookies.
 ALB is therefore not supported for the Elvis load balancer in combination with Enterprise 10.4.

 Note: This means that Elvis Agent cannot be used with this combination of Elvis and Enterprise.
 See the note about Elvis Agent below.

 Elvis Agent (used for efficiently checking out files in their native application) makes use of WebSockets.
 Support for WebSockets is available in ALB but not in CLB.